Ludwigskirche: History

 In 1885-1887 and in 1906-1911, the church underwent restoration.
 During the Second World War, Ludwigskirche was almost completely destroyed.
 After a bombing on October 5, 1944, only the surrounding walls remained.
 Rebuilding began in 1949, but it has still not been completed.
 The main reason for this long delay was the fierce dispute, which lasted from the 1950s into the 1970s, about whether the baroque interior, which had been completely lost, should also be reconstructed according to the original plans.
 At first, it had been agreed to restore the exterior, with a modern interior, but this plan was finally abandoned.
-After the reconstruction of the "Fürstenstuhl" (i.e., the princely seating in the gallery across from the organ) in 2009, the interior is more or less complete, but more than half of the balustrade figures on the outside are still lacking as well as the exterior finish (c.f. the reconstruction models).
+After the reconstruction of the "Fürstenstuhl" (i.e., the princely seating in the gallery across from the organ) in 2009, the interior is more or less complete, but more than half of the balustrade figures on the outside are still lacking as well as the exterior finish (cf. the reconstruction models).